 Of course not.
 It would be strange indeed if someone became morally perfect by going to hell.
 No; one of the most pernicious effect of sin is that it'll cause you to sin more.
 In hell, this effect will run its full course to eternity.
 That is, the reprobate in hell will continue to add to their sin, forever.
 And just as a criminal can add to his sentence by committing more crimes in jail, the sins committed in hell merit further punishment.
 And if the total sin is infinite, the perfect, proportionate punishment would also be infinite.

-We must also consider the nature of the offense: In this world, there are some who reject God for what they honestly believe are good reasons.
+Consider also the nature of the offense: In this world, there are some who reject God for what they honestly believe are good reasons.
 In hell, 'honest belief' is not possible.
 There the reprobate will continue to reject God, even after they have infinite evidence that the God of infinite goodness has expended infinite effort for their salvation.
-Now, what kind of punishment might that merit, if they ignore such an infinite salvation?
+Now, what magnitude of punishment might that merit, if they ignore such an infinite salvation?

 So, the objection is wrong.
 It is wrong on both of its premises.
-As I have demonstrated above, hell does not necessarily impose an infinite punishment, and the sins of the reprobate is not necessarily finite.
+As I have demonstrated above, hell does not necessarily impose an infinite punishment, and the sins of the reprobate are not necessarily finite.
 Biblical Christianity is perfectly flexible on both of these points.
 Either one of them, in isolation, is enough to fully answer the objection of "infinitely disproportionate punishment", and we have both.
 So we can say with confidence that the reprobate in hell will get exactly what they deserve - the exact right level of punishment commensurate with their sins.
+They will get justice.

 But there are some who would still find a way to object, who would consider it "unfair" that any kind of hell should exist at all, or that there should be any punishment for any sins, or that anything should even be considered "sin" in the first place.
 To these I merely point out that words like "justice" and "fairness" have well-understood meanings, and that it is God who ultimately defines and establishes them.
 You don't get to say "unfair" to just mean "well I don't like it".